SimonHFrost/rainbow-slice/README.md

 	* add updatable objects
 	* have methods that expose camera/updatable objects/morphs
 * move remove enemy and toggle falling from sceneObjects
+* improve code climate score
+* multiple sounds can play at once